tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 In this lecture, students will be introduced to the general concepts behind RNNs and LSTMs.
 The complex math behind these types of neural networks is beyond the scope of this lesson, but additional resources will be shared for those students interested in learning more about them.

-Use the _Intro to Recurrent Neural Networks_ section of the lesson slides to highlight the following:
+Go to the _Intro to Recurrent Neural Networks_ section of the lesson slides to highlight the following:

-* RNNs are suitable for sequential pattern recognition, some examples include:
+* RNNs are suitable for sequential pattern recognition.
+Some examples include:

   * Natural Language Processing